PAEA Board of Directors has approved a Code of Ethics for members and leaders of the Physician Assistant Education Association.

 The core of this code is this: As a member, director, or leader of PAEA you agree to:

-- Conduct yourself toward other PAEA members and leaders with professional courtesy, respect for others, and fair-mindedness.
+- Conduct oneself toward other members and leaders with fair judgment, professional courtesy, and respect for others.

 - Act with integrity and in accordance with academic standards when developing professional and educational materials for PAEA.

 - Present your credentials, knowledge, skills, and experience fairly and accurately.

 - Interact with, or on behalf of, PAEA in accordance with all applicable federal, state, and local laws.

 - Abide by the PAEA Articles of Incorporation, Bylaws, and Policies and Procedures Manual.

 - Refrain from using your association with PAEA for personal gain or private inurement.